hbux/ElancoRebatesProject/README.md

 - [x] Add functionality to analyse product image and match with a rebate
 - [ ] Add logging
 - [ ] Add unit testing and mocking
-- [ ] Switch over to using Azure blobs for account pets and invoices
 - [ ] Add download rebate as PDF functionality
-- [ ] Add My Rebates section to the user account page
+- [ ] Add My Rebates section to the user account page (selecting a rebate displays submission details)
-- [ ] Selecting a rebate under my account displays all the information used to submit.

 **Additional features**
 - [ ] Add UI to all scaffolded pages